Shake, Rattle & Rock! (1956 film)

-Shake, Rattle and Rock! is a 1956 musical and comedy-drama film directed by Edward L. Cahn for American International Pictures.
+Shake, Rattle & Rock! is a 1956 American musical comedy drama film directed by Edward L. Cahn and starring Mike Connors, Lisa Gaye and Sterling Holloway.
+It was distributed by American International Pictures.
 It was originally released as a double feature with Runaway Daughters.

 Plot

 A disc jockey and a hipster battle adults trying to ban rock and roll in a small town.